kriteryumm/Tower_of_Hanoi_Algorithm/README.md

 The destination rod is between 1 and 3 (1≤ End ≤3).
 The starting rod is not the same as the destination rod (Start ≠ End).

+## Iterative Algorithm

+We basically do the same things as we did in the recursive algorithm, using a different data type.
+We use stack logic in the iterative algorithm.
+This is important for us because the iterative algorithm is based on this.
+We implement the push(), pop(), isfull() and isEmpty() functions ourselves and use them in the algorithm.

+## Results
 In this code you will see how these algoritm works and the output of this algorithms with turtle library.

-## Results
 For result you can check the execution time for both algoritm.

 ![image](https://github.com/kriteryumm/Tower_of_Hanoi_Turtle/assets/61352431/b5a7e1f8-e895-452d-95f8-4c8e50ccf822)